Wine Tasting in New Jersey

 Whether you’re brainstorming romantic date ideas, a girls night out or just want to discover some of the fun things to do in New Jersey, going wine tasting is a surefire way to explore the state in a whole new way.

 Northern New Jersey is the land of breathtaking mountains, serene lakes, forested trails and – you guessed it – peaceful vineyards, with their tidy rows of vines stretching over the gently rolling hillsides.
-Cava Winery & Vineyard in Hamburg, boasts beautiful views of forests, verdant hillsides and nearby golf courses.
-Choose from one of the many flights of wine, and be sure to take the free winery tour, available on weekends.
+Brook Hollow Winery in Columbia is an idea spot to enjoy the countryside and a glass or flight of wine.
+Pack a picnic and stop into the tasting room for a full tasting of white, red, fruit and specialty wines.
+On the weekends, enjoy live music for a fun night out.
 At Four Sisters Winery at Matarazzo Farms in Belvidere, you’ll find an extensive lineup of wines, from sweet specialty wines to dry red wines to semi-sweet fruit wines and more.
 Then down in Pittstown, located among the patchwork of pastures, you’ll find Mount Salem Vineyards, where tastings are offered by the Splash (five wines), Flight (three wines) or glass.